helmfile/helmfile/docs/index.md

 # Path to alternative helm binary (--helm-binary)
 helmBinary: path/to/helm3

+# Path to alternative lock file.
+The default is <state file name>.lock, i.e for helmfile.yaml it's helmfile.lock.
+lockFilePath: path/to/lock.file

 # Default values to set for args along with dedicated keys that can be set by contributors, cli args take precedence over these.
 # In other words, unset values results in no flags passed to helm.
 # See the helm usage (helm SUBCOMMAND -h) for more info on default values when those flags aren't provided.